-Check out our Plastic Free Douglas brochure (below) and learn how to make your business, stall or event plastic-free and consequently reduce the impact of plastic on our world heritage environment!
-Download your brochure here or visit Council offices.
+Check out our Plastic Free Douglas brochure (below) and learn how to make your business, market stall or event plastic-free and consequently reduce the impact of plastic on our world heritage environment!

 EVENT GUIDE: How to keep your event eco-friendly

 As a convenient material, plastics have taken over our lives and are consumed and discarded in great numbers.
-They never biodegrade, but over time break up into smaller and smaller fragments, and every piece of plastic that ever entered the environment still exists.
+They never biodegrade, but over time break up into smaller and smaller fragments.
 Plastic impacts our lives and surroundings in alarming ways:

 - About 8 million tonnes of plastics enter the ocean every year where millions of animals die from the entanglement and ingestion of rubbish.

-- The tiny toxic plastic remnants from degraded items can impact entire ecosystems like coral reefs and the food chain of our seafood supply.
+- Microplastics, the tiny toxic plastic remnants from degraded items can impact entire ecosystems like coral reefs and different food chains.

 - Every year, cleaning up littered single-use items costs communities millions of dollars.

-- Over 21 million tons of waste go to our already limited landfill spaces in Australia every year.
+- Over 21 million tonnes of waste goes into our already limited landfill spaces in Australia every year.